ezekielsans/breeze/usage.md

 Repository Pattern -> Query Changes

 Service Repository Pattern
-Middleware is like a firewall
+Middleware is like a firewall -> for all endpoints Auth -> for users / policies

+UPLOADING -> Filename not blob